RMI/practices/process/agile/overview.md

 - Engineering Team: estimates, commits, builds, tests, and demos.
 - Stakeholders / SMEs: provide feedback and domain context.

-These roles are not always separate people.
+These roles are not always separate people, but it is important that the PM/PO is distinct from the development/engineering team, so that the project stays focused on product outcomes, rather than technical ones

 ## Delivery Flow